xenit-eu/contentgrid-ts/packages/hal-forms/README.md

 The `@contentgrid/hal-forms/codecs` sub-package encodes the values according to the content-type required by the HAL-FORMS template.

+A default set of codecs is available, but you can also create your own set of codecs using `HalFormsCodecs.builder()`.

+The default set of codecs includes:
+ * Encoding as request parameters for GET, HEAD and DELETE HTTP methods
+ * "Nested" JSON encoding: form properties containing `.` are mapped to nested objects
+ * Simple forms (`x-www-form-urlencoded`)
+ * Multipart forms, for file upload (`multipart/form-data`)
+ * `text/uri-list` for forms containing only URIs

 <details>

 <summary>Code example for encoding form values with codecs</summary>